navana-tech/MUCS2021/docs/index.md

   <h4> <b> Sub-task2 </b> </h4>
   <p style="font-size:16.5px;">This sub-task involves building a code-switching ASR system separately for Hindi-English and Bengali-English code-switched pairs.
 The blind test set will comprise recordings from these two code-switched language pairs.</p>

-  <p style="font-size:16.5px;"> Submissions to this special session should show results on one or more of the above mentioned tasks.
+  <p style="font-size:16.5px;"> Submissions to this session should show results on one or more of the above mentioned tasks.
 Submissions on any topic related to building multilingual code-switching ASR are welcome.
 This includes (but is not limited to):
   </p>
   <ul>
     <li style="font-size:16.5px;"> Acoustic modeling for multilingual ASR models </li>